 Mileage is just one of the many expenses you can deduct.
 Other vehicle expenses include fuel, parking, tolls, maintenance, insurance, registration, etc. Other business expenses include meals, lodging, gifts, travel, and many others.
 To maximize your tax deduction, you want to record all of your expenses.
 Even if you use the Standard Mileage Rates method rather than the Actual Expenses method, you still need to keep records of the tolls and parking fees, because they can be added in addition to mileage expense.
 Please see IRS Topic 510 – Business Use of Car

 “Other car expenses for parking fees and tolls attributable to business use are separately deductible, whether you use the standard mileage rate or actual expenses.”

-TripLog can keep track of all vehicle and business expenses.
+TripLog will help you to let you know how to track mileage for taxes.
+You can keep track of all vehicle and business expenses.
 It maximizes your tax deduction.